 As interest in energy storage increases from homeowners across the country, more and more solar equipment manufacturers are beginning to offer their own energy storage solutions.
 In fact, a number of solar inverter companies have recently launched, or are on the verge of releasing their own energy storage systems.
 Here’s a list of the storage options developed by inverter manufacturers that are currently or soon-to-be-available for homeowners in the US.

-Over the last couple of years, Taiwanese manufacturer Delta Electronics has entered the US residential solar market with their residential inverters: according to Tracking the Sun data, these inverters were almost exclusively installed by Tesla.
+Over the last couple of years, Taiwanese manufacturer Delta Electronics has entered the US residential solar market with their residential inverters: according to Tracking the Sun data, in 2018 these inverters were almost exclusively installed by Tesla.

-Additionally, the company has historically provided energy storage solutions for larger-scale commercial and utility applications, offering energy storage systems up to 2 megawatts in capacity.
+Additionally, the company has historically provided energy storage solutions for larger-scale commercial and utility applications, offering energy storage systems up to two megawatts in capacity.
 At Solar Power International 2019, the company unveiled the Delta One-Box, bringing their experience with energy storage systems to the residential scale.
 While the product does not yet appear to be available in the US, we will add it to the EnergySage Buyer’s Guide once it is released.

 While SMA does not (yet) manufacture their own energy storage solution, they are worth including on this list for two primary reasons.
 First, SMA offers a storage-specific battery inverter, which makes integrating a battery into a solar panel system very easy to do.
 Second, one of the primary reasons solar shoppers are interested in adding storage is to be able to continue to use the electricity produced by their panels in the event of an outage.
 The SMA Sunny Boy US series is the only inverter currently available that actively allows solar owners to do so, if only on a small scale.

-The Sunny Boy US inverters, which are available for 3 kilowatt (kW) to 7.7 kW AC systems, come with a capability called “Secure Power Supply”, which allows you to use up to 2,000 Watts of power while your solar panels are producing during a grid outage.
+The Sunny Boy US inverters, which are available for three kilowatt (kW) to 7.7 kW AC systems, come with a capability called “Secure Power Supply”, which allows you to use up to 2,000 Watts of power while your solar panels are producing during a grid outage.
 Notably, this doesn’t allow you to keep any solar produced for later use, but it does allow for what SMA refers to as “opportunity power”, which can provide a sunny-day respite from a grid outage.

 While SolarEdge does not currently have their own commercially available energy storage solution, they also belong on this list for two reasons.
 On the one hand, SolarEdge has designed a residential battery inverter–StorEdge–specifically for use with the LG Chem RESU 10H.
 LG Chem’s battery is one of the most popular residential storage systems in the US today, according to California distributed generation interconnection statistics.